 - Possible Sirius Color Change: The star Sirius presents one possible example of a transient event outside of our solar system.
 The brightest star in the sky other than the Sun, today Sirius shines bluish-white, but less than 2,000 years ago it was described as reddish in color.
 Depending upon the reliability of Ptolemy, Aratus, Cicero, Germanicus, Seneca, and St. Gregory of Tours, not many centuries ago Sirius was reddish, unless they were mistakenly identifying a different star (Arcturus?) or they were attributing to the inherent color of Sirius the effects of Earth's atmosphere at the star's rising.
 However, ignoring the Creator and His Word and assuming materialist timeframes, secular astronomers admit that, "the timescale of thousands of years is too short" for Sirius to change color.

-* Earth's Rapidly Changing "Ancient" Features: We thank Creation magazine and David Catchpoole for beginning this list of Earth's rapidly changing, allegedly million-year-old, features.
+* Earth's Rapidly Changing "Ancient" Features: We thank Creation magazine and David Catchpoole for assembling his list which then became the beginning of our own.
+So welcome to RSR's List of Earth's Rapidly Changing Allegedly Million-year-old Features.

 - Eye of the Needle on the Missouri River in Montana, the famous Lewis and Clark arch, first documented in 1805, which collapsed evidently from natural causes in 2002.